Last updated: May 4, 2026

 - Who can get it: Owners who already had homestead, and in some cases the Special Assessment Level, before the damage.

 - How to apply: File the required affidavit or extension request with the parish assessor.
-Ask exactly what proof of damage and what proof of intent to return your office wants.
+Ask what proof of damage and what proof of intent to return your office wants.

 - What to gather: Insurance claim papers, disaster assistance papers, contractor delay records, and any formal appeal documents.
-Louisiana law allows extra extensions when grant or insurance claims are still pending and, later, in some cases for documented contractor delays.

 What Louisiana does not currently appear to offer statewide